 Planning an upgrade

-This topic covers key considerations for planning an on-premises Splunk Enterprise Security upgrade.
-Splunk Cloud customers can work with Splunk Support to coordinate upgrades to Enterprise Security.
+This topic covers key considerations for planning a Splunk Enterprise Security upgrade.

 Order of operations for upgrading